Before you start

 If they give you more than “general” advice this has to be taken into account and marks will be lost.

 Your tutor is not allowed to authenticate your final work unless they have seen at least 4 Tutor-marked assignments, a plan and a draft.
 This is to ensure that they can see that the work has your style and is of your standard.
-After receiving your final work the tutor will need to have a detailed discussion with you by telephone or Skype about your ideas, concepts and sources.
+After receiving your final work the tutor will need to have a detailed discussion with you about your ideas, concepts and sources.

 Your work will be tested for plagiarism and if any is found your work will be rejected and you will get no marks.